The Collection (Barry White album)

-The Collection is a compilation album by American R&B singer Barry White, released in 1988.
+The Collection is a greatest hits album by American R&B singer Barry White, released in 1988.

 Commercial performance

 Although The Collection reached its peak of number five in the UK Albums Chart shortly after its release in 1988, the album reappeared in the chart intermittently over the following years, including a lengthy run from 1999 to 2001 when the album, after its re-release in 1999, surged in sales again, this time reaching number six.

 Track listing

 All tracks written by Barry White, except where noted.